Pain · Positioning

 The Real Cost.

 1. Pipeline.
-US RFPs lost to VC-backed competitors that are technically weaker but read scannable.
+US RFPs lost to VC-backed competitors that are technically weaker but evaluate scannable.
 Lost-deal post-mortems cite "felt smaller" as the leading reason.

 2. Premium.
-The patient-capital warranty horizon and service depth that justify a 15 to 25% price premium do not get read off the page.
-The premium is left on the table.
+The patient-capital warranty horizon and service depth that justify a 15 to 25% price premium do not get scored off the page.
+The premium is lost.

 3. Talent.
-US sales hires read the home-market surface, conclude the firm is sub-scale, and decline the seat.
-The firm hires from a smaller pool at higher cost.
+US sales hires evaluate the home-website, deck, and sales material, conclude GMA is sub-scale, and decline the seat.
+GMA hires from a smaller pool at higher cost.

 5. Brand.
-The US procurement officer, the analyst, and the family office all read the same surface.
-One bad reading multiplies across every commercial relationship for the cycle.
+The US procurement officer, the analyst, and the family office all evaluate the same surface.
+One bad evaluation multiplies across every commercial relationship for the cycle.

 Name the moat.
 Quantify the patience.
 Make the page scannable.